 After adjustments are made, press the Capture button to take another test photo.
 Make further adjustments if necessary.
-Repeat until the camera and projection layout are set up as required.
+Repeat these steps until the camera and projection layout are set up as required.

 Defining the Calibration Projection Area

-The objects outside the projection area (light sources, trusses, etc) can reflect or emit light and thus affect the calibration results — distorting calibration geometry or influencing black level compensation and brightness balance.
-That’s why it is important to define the exact projection area — everything inside the specified area will be calibrated, while everything outside it will be ignored.
+The objects outside the projection area (light sources, trusses, etc) can reflect or emit light and, thus affecting the calibration results — distorting calibration geometry or influencing black level compensation and brightness balance.
+Therefore, it is important to precisely define the projection area — anything inside the specified area is calibrated while everything outside is ignored.

-Open the Calibration Area drop-down to select one of three screen area setting modes:
+Open the Calibration Area dropdown menu to select one of three screen area setting modes: